kb1lqd/website/_posts/2020-10-29-pinnaclesnps-sota-hawkins-peak.md

 Here are a few lessons learned activating the SOTA summit.

-* A mast would be allow for or better antenna setups
+* A mast would allow for quicker and better antenna setups
-  * A bit more height (but height isn't too critical if you're on a summit)
+  * A bit more height  to reduce transmit ground losses (but height isn't too critical if you're on a summit)
   * Not reliant on height/distant to trees or boulders

 ## Climbing Lessons Learned